 When you’re dealing with daylilies, you’re working with something that behaves just like a perennial weed.
 They emerge from tubers in the soil and your control efforts must take this behavior into account to be successful.

 How to Get Rid of Daylilies

-Glyphosate, applied carefully, can be used to destroy daylilies if they’re not close to anything you’d prefer not to kill.
-This non-selective herbicide will destroy anything that it coats, including daylilies and your favorite rose bush, so wait for a calm, hot day to hit the daylily stand.
-Coat the unwanted plants liberally, but don’t allow the glyphosate to drip onto the ground or nearby plants.
+A systemic weed killer, applied carefully, can be used to destroy daylilies if they’re not close to anything you’d prefer not to kill.
+This type of non-selective herbicide will destroy anything that it coats, including daylilies and your favorite rose bush, so wait for a calm, hot day to hit the daylily stand.
+Coat the unwanted plants liberally, but don’t allow the herbicide to drip onto the ground or nearby plants.
 It can take up to two weeks to see results, but if any daylilies still look healthy, respray them at this time.